Mission & History

 About the Washington Teachers' Union

 The Washington Teachersí Union (WTU) represents more than 5,000 active and retired teachers in Washington D.C.
-WTU is dedicated to fulfilling a commitment to build great minds by improving the quality of support, resources, compensation and working conditions for public servants and proud teachers who educate students in D.C.
+WTU is dedicated to social and educational justice for the students of the District of Columbia and to improving the quality of support, resources, compensation and working conditions for the public servants and proud teachers who educate our students in D.C.
 Public Schools.

 The mission of the Washington Teachersí Union is to: